jordanaf808/jelpcamp/Notes.md

 # WANDUR Notes

+## 7/2023

+- for security make user register and log in to see campsite pages
+- trouble getting Helmet to work properly.

+- Need a Remove Favorite route.
+- Prevent duplicate favorites.
+- Fix User Show page to look better, add a delete favorite, also
+- change the favorite button based on whether the site was favorite'd.

+---

+7/11/23

+Fixed hiding the Favorite button if it was already favorited. prevents duplicate favorites.
+Add Delete Favorite button and route

 ## 6/2023

 ### 6/25/23

-*Fixed* error with Register User and other middleware callbacks.
+*Fixed* error with User.register() and other passport-local middleware callbacks.
-- I tried updating w/o callbacks like the other mongoose queries, but this was throwing errors.
+  - I tried updating w/o callbacks and adding .onFail(), like the other mongoose queries, but this was throwing errors.
   - Passport-mongoose-local plugin still accepts old syntax.
   - Wasn't sure how to use the updated syntax in the very limited docs for my needs.